jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Soon later Galileo, Francis Bacon, and lots of other people, read this insight, and invented the Scientific Method, which systemized looking for "effectual truth" by simply testing Nature with instruments, and discovering the truth, not inventing it with reason.
 Hence it's the "point of contact" between a tool and it's use is an experiment.
 Thus the truth of the experiment is our guide, not the rules of the social heirarchy.

 **Player god**: Is my way of saying political community, what Plato called "politia".
 My version comes from Thomas Hobbes.
 He lived during the English Civil War, when people were again sick of the king but didn't have different ruling philosophy to replace him with.
 Hobbes invented human equality by saying in Nature (he called it the State of Nature), all lifeforms live freely, thus why shouldn't humans.
-Hobbes said people should still be loyal to a king, yet not because he's divine, but because it's in the best interest to have a stable and firm government because when that goes away--as Hobbes was personally seeing--people turn horrible.
+Hobbes said people should still be loyal to a king, yet not because he's divine, but because it's in the best interest to have a stable and firm government because when that goes away—as Hobbes was personally seeing—people turn horrible.
 Because the king wasn't divine, his power to rule came from the consent of the goverened, who are like him, equals.

 Something ... comes from John Locke.
 He came after Hobbes and agreed with his State of Nature, but said the people didn't need to put all their trust into a person as leader, but instead put their trust in the institution as leader.
 Meaning, the people should follow a president, not a king.
 That way the people can elect, new leaders while still getting the stability of government.
 Hence, the leader can always be a protagonist, and anyone who fights the will of the people, the people on the frontline, is an antagonist.